Shopify/polaris/src/components/TextContainer/README.md

 ### Tight text container

-Use this component to relate content topics to each other.
+Use the tight spacing option to relate content topics to each other.

 ```jsx
 <TextContainer spacing="tight">